 How to Grow Iris Plants

 With hundreds of varieties in several different colors and combinations, Irises are popular and easy to grow perennial.
-The most common larger varieties are great at the back of the flower bed or as a cutting.
+The most common larger varieties are great at the back of the flower bed.
+They make great cuttings.
 For flower growers, there is a place in your garden for one, or several groups.
-But, be careful, be careful, as they spread quickly and can overcome other flowers.
+But, be careful, as they spread quickly and can overcome other flowers.